The Library

 This book opens up a world of possibilities for a reader who wants to explore the flavours of their surroundings.
 It is focussed on fermented drinks and is all about exploring and having fun.

 The author's passion is a real strength and draws you into the book.
 He writes enthusiastically about foraging and brewing with the foraged plants, fruits and herbs.
-Baudar goes from simple wild sodas, to non-grape-based ccountry wines, to primitive herbal beers, meads, and traditional ferments like tiswin and kvass.
-The book is well illustrated with high quality photos.
+Baudar goes from simple wild sodas, to country wines, to primitive herbal beers, meads, and traditional ferments like tiswin and kvass.
+The book is beautifully illustrated with high quality photos.

 This book would suit any experience level.
 His enthusiastic writing style and an introductory section mean this would be suitable to inspire a newer forager/brewer.
 There are a huge number of recipes and tips included.
-This, combined with the range of unusual ingredients and the passion with which the author writes, means that everyone will get something out of the book.
+This, combined with the range of unusual ingredients and the passion with which the author writes, means that even a very experienced brewer will get something out of the book.

 The Homebrewer's Almanac - Marika Josephson

 The Homebrewer's Almanac is a practical guide for those who are interested in incorporating fresh and foraged ingredients into their beer, written by the brewers of one of New York's's hottest new breweries.
-It features recipes like:
+It features some pretty wild recipes like:

 - Sweet Potato Vienna Lager